 Garnish – Garnish with freshly chopped basil leaves or parsley to add a pop of green when serving.

 Simmering – The recipe calls for 30 minutes of simmering but you can simmer the sauce in a covered pot for up to a few hours.
-If you would like to simmer it even longer, it’s probably a better idea to make the sauce in a slow cooker instead.
+If you would like to simmer it even longer, try the slow cooker method instead.

-Make it in the slow cooker – Transfer the spaghetti sauce to the slow cooker after Step 6 and cook on low for 6-8 hours or high for 3-4 hours.
+Slow cooker method – Transfer the spaghetti sauce to the slow cooker after Step 6 and cook on low for 6-8 hours or high for 3-4 hours.

-Add more veggies – Bulk up the sauce a little with mushrooms, olives, or fresh spinach.
-I used to use canned mushrooms but fresh will work just as well.
+- Add more veggies – Bulk up the sauce a little with mushrooms, olives, or fresh spinach.
 Black olives go great with a red pasta sauce and so does baby spinach.

-Beef it up – I like adding some meatiness to the sauce with one or two beef bouillon cubes.
+- Beef it up – I like adding some meatiness to the sauce with one or two crumbled beef bouillon cubes.

 MORE MEATY PASTA RECIPES TO TRY